aghyad-deeb/transformer_from_scratch/readme.md

 # Transformer Implementation

 Building a transformer using only pytorch documentation and Vaswani et al., 2017 as reference (no tutorials were followed.
-Eddits from memory made to make it a GPT).
+Edits from memory made to make it a GPT).

 jaxtyping was used to maintain tensor dimensions.
 All layers implemented from